-After initially retrieving the certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates, CRLs, or whatever else would be required to keep the server functional and its credentials up-to-date as described in section 6.3.9.
+After initially retrieving the certificate, the ACME client periodically contacts the STI-CA to get updated public key certificates, CRLs, or whatever else would be required to keep the server functional and its credentials up-to-date as described in section 6.3.10.

+SHAKEN Trust Model

+As previously described, the SHAKEN architecture consists of two Trust Anchors.
+The first Trust Anchor is the STI-PA associated with the authority to acquire SHAKEN STI certificates.
+The second Trust Anchor is the STI-CA, which is the Root CA that issued the certificate included in the SIP Identity header field and PASSporT associated with the validation of the telephone identity and other signed information in the PASSporT..

+A trust relationship exists between the STI-PA and the SPs as well as between the STI-PA and the STI-CAs.
+The STI-PA as described in section 5.2.1 maintains a list of valid STI-CAs.
+The STI-PA also authorizes the Service Providers.
+The access token that the STI-PA provides to the SP during account registration is used to prove to the STI-CA that it has been authorized by the STI-PA to acquire certificates.
+To ensure that the STI-CA from which the SPs request certificates is a valid STI-CA, a mechanism is needed whereby the STI-CA(s) to be used by the SP is configured a priori to be one that is in the STI-PAs list of valid CAs.
+This model provides an indirect trust model in terms of the STI-VS knowing that the STI-CA that issued the certificate is trusted – i.e., there is an implicit trust that the STI-PA has provided the SP with a valid CA from which to obtain a certificate.

 STI-PA Account Registration and Service Provider Verification

-The initiation of a Service Provider into the SHAKEN involves a few processes that are not specifically defined in this document because they are out of scope of any specific protocols.

-The authorization model for SHAKEN assumes there is a single authorized STI-PA chosen by a Governance Authority based on a process that is out-of-scope of this document.
-The Service Provider would like to acquire authorized credentials that can be used with a set of STI-CA vendors that can both validate those credentials as well as create STI certificates that can also be validated by STI-VS verification services, defined in SHAKEN, based on the approved list and valid STI-CA root certificates provided to a Service Provider’s STI-VS by the STI-PA.
-Editor’s Note: Rework and clarify how a PA manages a valid list of CAs.
+The authorization model for SHAKEN assumes there is a single authorized STI-PA chosen by a Governance Authority .

-Another process out-of-scope of this document, but should be guided by the governance policies of a particular jurisdiction, is the process of the STI-PA doing a verification and validation process of the ability of a service provider to assert and digitally sign the caller-id associated with the originating telephone number of telephone calls initiated on the VoIP telephone network.
-This verification and validation process should be followed by the STI-PA providing a secure set of credentials (i.e. username and password) to access a management portal for the STI-PA set of services.
+As identified in section while the criteria by which a Service Provider is authorized to serve in the role is out of scope of this document, an interface to the STI-PA from the SP is required to determine if a specific Service Provider is allowed to assert and digitally sign the Caller ID associated with the originating telephone number of telephone calls initiated on the VoIP telephone network.
+A verification and validation process should be followed by the STI-PA to provide a secure set of credentials (i.e. username and password combined with other secure two-factor access security techniques) to allow the SP to access a management portal for the STI-PA set of services.

 This management portal should provide Service Provider specific configuration such as the following: